 Figure B-1 shows the setup for the tests.
-Be certain to use load leads of sufficient wire gauge to carry the full output current (see chapter 3).
+Use load leads of sufficient wire gauge to carry the full output current.
+An RC network is needed if the unit is operated in LRemote or HRemote mode (see chapter 3).